SimonKoele/BTZ-043-PK-PD/README.md

 |     Proportional error M2 (CV%)                        |     29.0 (28.0-30.1)         |                                                         |

-## VPC of BTZ-043 stratified on food-type
+## VPC of BTZ-043 stratified on food type

 ![BTZ-043](BTZ-043_food_VPC.png)

 Prediction corrected VPC showing the observed 2.5th, 50th, and 97.5th percentiles (lines) and confidence intervals from the PK model.
 From top left to bottom right: Predicted BTZ-043 concentrations for standard food after dose, standard food, no food, and high-fat food.

-## VPC of M1 stratified on food-type
+## VPC of M1 stratified on food type

 ![BTZ-043-M1](M1_food_VPC.png)

 Prediction corrected VPC showing the observed 2.5th, 50th, and 97.5th percentiles (lines) and confidence intervals from the PK model.
 From top left to bottom right: Predicted M1 concentrations for standard food after dose, standard food, no food, and high-fat food.

-## VPC of M2 stratified on food-type
+## VPC of M2 stratified on food type

 ![BTZ-043-M2](M2_food_VPC.png)